chantisnake/ToyRepo/readme.md

 # Toy Repo
-This is a temporary repo just to teach the Lexos team about basic git.
+This is a temporary repo to teach the Lexos team about basic git.

 ## Important files
   * .gitignore